 To meet these challenges, SFP fills a specific gap between industry and the marine conservation community, using the power of the private sector to help less well-managed fisheries meet the environmental requirements of major markets.
 Our work is organized around two main principles: making available up-to-date information on fisheries for the benefit of major buyers and other fisheries stakeholders; and using that information to engage all stakeholders along the supply chain to work together on fisheries improvement and move toward sustainability.

-SFP has created a public database of fisheries, FishSource, which contains assessments of sustainability and improvement needs.
-There are more than a thousand profiles now available with more being added every week.
+SFP has created a public database of fisheries, FishSource, which contains assessments of sustainability and improvement needs for fisheries worldwide.
+There are more than a thousand profiles now available, with more being added every week.
 FishSource reduces one of the primary barriers to seafood companies engaging in fisheries improvement, namely access to reliable and detailed information about the status of fisheries.